 For a resale home, a professional inspection is simple common sense.
 In section 6a, the AAR Purchase Contract sets 10 days as the time limit for the buyer to provide to the seller a BINSR listing any “items disapproved”.
 However, buyer and seller may agree to a longer period if that’s needed.

-The cost ranges up from about $250, depending on the size of the home, number of floors, and amenities (pools, spas, etc) … minor compared to the cost of a home, and less than most significant repairs.
+The cost range is from about $300 to $600, depending on the size of the home, number of floors, and amenities (pools, spas, etc) … minor compared to the cost of a home, and less than most significant repairs.

 The inspections are comprehensive, covering the entire structure and lot drainage.
 Where problems with major elements are apparent, such as a roof or pool, additional specialized inspections should be done.